 Indicator Report - Drinking Water: Public Water Use

 Why Is This Important?People drink and use water every day.
 The majority of Americans are provided with high quality drinking water.
-About 90% of people in the United States (262 million in 2006) get their water from a community water system versus a smaller water supply such as a household well.
-The U.S. Environmental Protection Agency (EPA) sets regulations for treating and monitoring drinking water delivered by community water systems.
+About 90% of people in the United States get their water from a community water system versus a smaller water supply, such as a household well (EPA 2013).
+The EPA sets regulations for treating and monitoring drinking water delivered by community water systems.
 There are water quality standards and monitoring requirements for over 90 contaminants.
 Drinking water protection programs play a critical role in ensuring high quality drinking water and in protecting the public's health.

-The purpose of this indicator is to show how many people drink water that has regulations on contaminant levels to reduce health-risks.
-The proportion of the population served by regulated community water supplies provides a measure of the estimated proportion of people in the state that are served by water that is being monitored for public health protection.
+The purpose of this Indicator Report is to show how many people drink water that have regulations on contaminant levels to reduce health-risks.
+The proportion of the population served by regulated community water supplies provides a measure of the estimated proportion of people in the state who are served by water that is being monitored for public health protection.

 Data SourcesUtah Department of Environmental Quality, Division of Drinking Water, Safe Drinking Water Information System (SDWIS).
 Population Estimates: Utah Governor's Office of Planning and Budget.

-DefinitionA community water system is a public water system which serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.
+DefinitionA community water system (CWS) is a public water system that serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.

 How We Calculated the Rates

 Page Content Updated On 04/08/2015, Published on 04/09/2015